Iqra303/Semester-Project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+In this project, we are deploying Grill Craft Restaurant App in which customer orders are managing and Food Managing with CRUD operations.

+Creating Better interface for food ordering System.
+Creating new customers, Food Stocks, customer contacts.
+Inserting new customers, Food Stocks, customer contacts.
+Modifying new customers, Food Stocks, customer contacts.
+Deleting new customers, Food Stocks, customer contacts.